Money Calculator

 Is buying a home always better than renting in India?

-No, and this is one of the most important financial myths to dispel.
-In India's major metro cities — Mumbai, Bengaluru, Delhi NCR, Pune — price-to-rent ratios are typically 25–50×, which means renting is often the mathematically superior choice if you invest the savings diligently.
-The equation changes in tier-2 and tier-3 cities where price-to-rent ratios are 12–18×, making buying genuinely attractive.
-The right answer depends on your specific city, neighbourhood, loan rate, investment return, and how long you plan to stay.
+No - and this is one of the most important financial myths to challenge.
+In India's major metro cities, price-to-rent ratios are typically 25-50×, which means renting is often the mathematically superior choice if you invest the savings diligently.
+Mumbai's ratio of 35-50× makes renting financially superior in most cases.
+Tier-2 cities with ratios of 10-18× (Jaipur, Indore, Coimbatore) make buying genuinely attractive.
+The right answer depends on your specific city, locality, loan rate, investment return, and how long you plan to stay.

 What is the opportunity cost of a down payment?

-The opportunity cost of a ₹20L down payment is what that money would have grown to if invested elsewhere.
-At 12% annual return over 20 years, ₹20L grows to ₹1.93 crore.
-This is real wealth you give up when you put money into a down payment instead of investing it.
-Whether the property appreciates more than this depends on your specific property and market.
-This is why this calculator explicitly includes the opportunity cost — most property calculators ignore it, making buying look better than it often is.
+The opportunity cost of a ₹20L down payment is what that money could grow to if invested in equity.
+At 12% CAGR over 20 years, ₹20L becomes approximately ₹1.93 crore.
+This is the real wealth you forgo when you put money into a down payment instead of investing it.
+Most property calculators ignore this, which makes buying appear better than it often is.
+This calculator explicitly includes opportunity cost - which is why its output differs significantly from simple EMI-vs-rent comparisons.

 After how many years does buying beat renting?